V2A0R0U4N/Sales-Intelligence-Automator/README.md

 | `help` | Show all available commands |

 ### How it works
+1. The reviewer sends the sandbox join message to opt in (see **Testing the WhatsApp Bot** below).
-1. The salesperson texts `search Moksh` → bot confirms the lead with ICP score and fit vertical.
+2. They text `search Moksh` → bot confirms the lead with ICP score and fit vertical.
-2. They type any objection they hear on the call → bot instantly replies with SAY THIS + THEN ASK.
+3. They type any objection they hear on the call → bot instantly replies with SAY THIS + THEN ASK.
-3. They type any question → bot answers from the lead's RAG knowledge base.
+4. They type any question → bot answers from the lead's RAG knowledge base.

 ---